 To create the interior design mood board on Canva:

-- Click “Create a design” button on top right
+• Click the “Create a design” button on the top right

-- Once they are uploaded, drag and drop each image to your paper.
+• Once they are uploaded, drag and drop each image to your paper.

-- Add a title to the mood board if you want by clicking the “Text” button on the left column.
-There are tons of built in fonts to choose from.
+• Add a title to the mood board if you want by clicking the “Text” button on the left column.
+There are tons of built-in fonts to choose from.

-- Option 2.
+• Option 2.
 Add your paint swatch image to the Canva design.
-Crop the image so any borders, text or logos are removed.
+Crop the image so any borders, text, or logos are removed.
 Drag the image size to fit the area that you want.

 UPDATE: If you get the paid version of Canva, you’ll get access to the amazing background remover tool.
 This is perfect for creating clean and professional-looking mood boards!
 I think it is totally worth it.
+I started using it after I created this office mood board and I’m blown away by how easy it is and it makes it look more fancy like the professional designers create.

 Once you’ve got everything together on your mood board, take a sec to step back and see if you love it all together.
 Sometimes I love something when I see it in a photo individually, but when you put it next to another product or color – it clashes majorly.